 Scholarship opportunities are available through the Graduate School and the Whitacre College of Engineering.
 Additional scholarships particularly for students in the Healthcare Engineering Option are the following:

-The VA Healthcare Systems Engineering Postgraduate Fellowship introduces recent engineering graduates to the growing field of healthcare engineering.
+The VA Healthcare Systems Engineering Postgraduate Fellowship Program introduces recent engineering graduates to the growing field of Healthcare Engineering.
 The fellowship is based at New England Veterans Engineering Resource Center (VERC), which uses a systems based engineering approach to support the VA to efficiently, effectively, and reliably provide exceptional health care to veterans.
 VERC is a dynamic group of engineers and process improvement specialists working on regional and national projects to enable VA healthcare to efficiently, effectively, and reliably provide exceptional care.

 Engineering graduate students from Texas Tech University are sought to apply their expert skills (e.g., operations research, modeling and simulation, scheduling, data mining, human factors, risk analysis) in the development and application of innovative engineering solutions.
 New England VERC has a project portfolio with work in primary and specialty care models, inpatient medicine, surgical safety, and streamlining administrative processes.
 Multiple learning opportunities for VERC fellows exist in areas such as project management, facilitation, mentorship, and lean.
 The fellowship curriculum is taught by healthcare practitioners and systems engineering experts.